z2-2z/cheetah/README.md

 #include <fuzzer-runtime.h>
 ```

-Then you can make use of the following API:
+Then, you can make use of the following API:

 todo